Elao/ElaoJsonHttpFormBundle/README.md

 [![Build Status](https://travis-ci.org/Elao/ElaoJsonHttpFormBundle.svg)](https://travis-ci.org/Elao/ElaoJsonHttpFormBundle)

-Adds support of JSON POST requests for Forms:
+Adds support of JSON requests for Forms:

-Symfony forms will be able to handle both JSON POST requests and standard GET/POST requests (as they are by default).
+Symfony forms will be able to handle both JSON POST/PUT/PATCH/DELETE requests and standard GET/POST requests (as they are by default).

 The `JsonHttpFoundationRequestHandler` handle the request: If the request content-type is JSON, it decodes the JSON request content as an array and submit the form with this data.